joshclemm/earthquake-explorer/README.md

  ![Earthquake explorer](https://github.com/joshclemm/earthquake-explorer/blob/main/assets/images/explore_quakes.jpg)

+ See live demo at https://earthquakealert.net/explore/

-# data sets
+# Data sets

+## Earthquakes
  Includes an earthquake layer that renders a custom earthquake shape using the USGS earthquake API.

+## Volcanoes
- Includes geojson coordinates for the Ring of Fire, the world volcanoes, tectonic boundaries, and the full tectonic plates with plate names for the larger ones.
+  Includes geojson coordinates for the world volcanoes

- See live demo at https://earthquakealert.net/explore/
+## Tectonic Plates
+  Includes both plain boundaries and the enclosed polygon plates.
+For the larger plates, included names centered within their respective plate.

+## Ring of Fire

+Where most large earthquakes happen during any given day.